faerieb00d/pixelled_lofi_spotify/README_pixelled_lofi_beats.md

 > Every album cover you see is **generated on the fly** — an 8×8 pixel grid, mirrored for symmetry, seeded by song ID so the same track always gets the same little critter.
 No image files, no external art assets.
 Just math and pastel.
+> PS: The song names and supposed musicians names are jumbled and made from my favorite books and authors :)

 ---